Before starting to evaluate submissions it is important to review each and to clarify any information that is unclear or ambiguous.

 The mathematics of doing this can be daunting to some people.
 The Whole Life Costing model which should be used in all major procurement exercise is designed to calculate the final scores of the price element for each submission as simply as possible.

 In practice, the specification will contain a long list of criteria against which each submission will be assessed.
-In its simplest form, marks are allocated out of 10 for each criterion, then added together and a total score obtained.
+In its simplest form, marks are allocated for each criterion, then added together and a total score obtained.
 It is more likely, however, that there will be a preference, or weighting, given to some of the criteria.
 For example, in a consultancy requirement it may be agreed that the quality criteria are more important than the actual price.
-This is the approach used by the European Commission in the appointment of consultants where a weighting of 80:20 is used for technical:price ie the total technical scores are multiplied by 0.8 and the price scores by 0.2.
+In this example a weighting of 80:20 is used for technical:price i.e. the total technical scores are multiplied by 0.8 and the price scores by 0.2.
 See worked example.

 A Guide to Tender Evaluation provides more detailed guidance and worked examples.